pnp/pnpjs/docs/odata/extensions.md

 ## Registering Extensions

-You can register Extensions either globally, on an invokable factory, or on a per-object basis, and you can register a single extension or an array of Extensions.
+You can register Extensions either globally, on an invocable factory, or on a per-object basis, and you can register a single extension or an array of Extensions.

 ### Global Registration

-Globally registering an extension allows you to inject functionality into every invokable that is instantiated within your application.
+Globally registering an extension allows you to inject functionality into every invocable that is instantiated within your application.
 It is important to remember that processing extensions happens on ALL property access and method invocation operations - so global extensions should be used sparingly.

 ```TypeScript
 import { extendGlobal } from "@pnp/odata";